Briony Cole

-Briony Christine "Bree" Cole (born 28 February 1983) is a retired Australian diver who won a gold medal at the 2006 Commonwealth Games, silver and bronze medals at the 2007 World Championships and a silver medal at the Beijing 2008 Olympics, and a bronze medal at the 2010 Commonwealth Games.
+Briony Chastine "Bree" Cole (born 28 February 1983) is a retired Australian diver who won a gold medal at the 2006 Commonwealth Games, silver and bronze medals at the 2007 World Championships and a silver medal at the Beijing 2008 Olympics, and a bronze medal at the 2010 Commonwealth Games.

 Life

-Briony Christine Cole was born in Melbourne in 1983.
+Briony Chastine Cole was born in Melbourne in 1983.

 As a child, Cole competed in gymnastics, which led her to diving.
 With Sharleen Stratton, she won gold at the Commonwealth Games in the 3 m synchronised event.
 She backed that up in 2007 with a silver and bronze medal at the World Championships.
 Then in 2008, with Melissa Wu she won a silver in the 10 m synchronised platform at the Beijing Olympics.

 Cole was born to Mary and Wayne Cole and has an elder sister Sian.
-She has bachelor degrees in teaching and applied science (human movement, 2005) from Deakin University.
+She has bachelor's degrees in teaching and applied science (human movement, 2005) from Deakin University.
 After retiring from competitions she worked for the Australian Sports Commission as a regional coordinator in the Active After-School Communities program.